By Kenna Bruner

 “Finding what I was passionate about pushed me hard to work toward competitive skating goals,” she says.
 “It took me a little bit to find a major, but once I found information science, I’ve pushed for every opportunity.
 You have to be bold and go for it.”

-Weinberg, who also has minors in journalism and technology, arts and media, recently received a grant from the Undergraduate Research Opportunities Program to work in the lab of CMCI Professor Leysia Palen, who has earned an international reputation in the field of crisis informatics.
+Weinberg graduated in December with a Bachelor of Science degree in information science, along with minors in journalism and creative technology and design.
+As part of her information science program, she received a grant from the Undergraduate Research Opportunities Program to work in the lab of CMCI Professor Leysia Palen, who has earned an international reputation in the field of crisis informatics.

 “A lot of information science involves information gathering in order to tell a bigger story about data or to improve some type of platform,” she says.
 “I hope to use information science and data gathering to help people in some way.”